 The answer I’ve arrived at is that it’s a subjective judgment what constitutes a single responsibility.
 If I write a class that I claim has just one responsibility, someone else could conceivably look at my class and credibly argue that it has eight responsibilities.
 There’s no way to look at a class and objectively count the number of responsibilities it has.

-Here’s how I would characterize the gist of the Single Responsibility Principle: things that are small and that are focused on one thing are easier to understand than things that are big and contain a large number of things.
+Here’s how I would characterize the gist of the Single Responsibility Principle: things that are small and that are focused on one idea are easier to understand than things that are big and contain a large number of things.
 Understanding this principle is much more helpful than understanding exactly what a “single” responsibility is.